 Two pairs and between one and three juvenile/immature birds are regularly seen throughout grassland habitat within Ingula.
 One pair is a known resident breeding pair, having utilised a nest structure in the Bedford area of Ingula for five consecutive years.
 Following powerline and fence incidents, both pairs lost one partner each in 2018 and 2019, but successfully recruited a new partner and are again frequently seen on Ingula.
 Breeding, where nest sites are known, are monitored annually.

 In October 2015, a sponsorship by Zlin Zoo in the Czech Republic allowed for a camera trap study at the nest site at Ingula to gain further understanding regarding pair facilitation during incubation, prey utilization and breeding/fledging success.
 Although this study is completed, monitoring of the breeding pairs at Ingula is continued.

 White-winged Flufftail (Sarothrura ayresi)

-Early during the Ingula project the Critically Endangered White-winged Flufftail was sighted the Bedford and Lower Wilge wetlands on Ingula’s upper site.
+Early during the Ingula project the Critically Endangered White-winged Flufftail was sighted in the Chatsworth, Bedford and Lower Wilge wetlands on Ingula’s upper site.
 Eskom subsequently committed itself to be the Species Champion of the White-winged Flufftail under BirdLife International’s Preventing Extinctions Programme (2013-2016), during which period important research into the species took place within the Ingula wetlands, leading to breakthroughs in the species habitat requirements and vocalisations.
 For more information on BirdLife South Africa’s efforts to save this Critically Endangered species, please click here.